tomaskrupka/Lux-ai-2021/simple/Workflow/Algorithms.md

 # Lux bot

 Lux bot is a submission for the [2021 Lux AI challenge](https://www.lux-ai.org/specs-2021).
-It's a rule-based program, no ML involved.

 ## Agent
 By the game specification, the agent is

 >A function which given an observation generates an action.

+Agent is a rule-based program, no ML involved.

 Its workflow is as follows: